davidrhoden/davidrhoden-basic-netlify/timeline/I-got-a-cat-though-I-didnt-mean-to-sep-18-2007.md

 ---
 title: I got a cat though I didn't mean to.
 date: 2007-09-18T16:00:00.000Z
-summary: The next morning, she was still there.
-And the next.
 excerpt: The next morning, she was still there.
 And the next.
 category: sally
 image: /static/img/sally/sally-licks-day-1-sep-18-2007.jpg